RAJ-DSML/Liver-Patient-Prediction-using-Machine-Learning-Algorithm/README.md

 # Liver Patient Prediction using Machine Learning Algorithm

 ## Description
+According to the No Free Lunch Theorem (NFLT) of Machine Learning, there is no standard algorithm, that works best in all the datasets.
+So, here I try multiple Machine Learning Algorithms and compare the accuracy score.
+And I got a maximum of 72.57% of accuracy with the Logistic Regression.
+And with this LR algorithm, I try to predict whether a person having Liver Deseas or not.

 ## Data Description
 This data set contains 416 liver patient records and 167 non liver patient records.
 The data set was collected from north east of Andhra Pradesh, India.
 Selector is a class label used to divide into groups (liver patient or not).
 This data set contains 441 male patient records and 142 female patient records.